 </table>

-- Progressive Enhancement: Build base functionality with inlined CSS, enhance with embedded styles
+- Progressive enhancement: base functionality via inlined CSS, enhancements via embedded styles

-- Client Detection: Implement smart inlining based on subscriber client data
+- Client detection: adjust inlining based on actual subscriber data

-Automation Integration: Manual CSS inlining will become obsolete as build processes and AI-assisted tools handle optimization automatically.
+Automation wins.
+Manual CSS inlining is becoming a liability as build processes and AI-assisted tools handle optimization automatically.
+If you’re still doing it by hand in 2026, I have bad news.

 {